AlexMarinkovich/Voice2Text/README.md

 # Voice2Text
 Voice2Text is a feature-packed transcription tool unlike any other.
 Speak into it, and it will instantly copy your speech to the clipboard.
 This application also includes a phrase replacement system and the ability to run in the background, enhancing your productivity.
-To use the app, download the executable here: https://drive.google.com/drive/folders/1ChcZ0Dlz2BX0a_nfOGQCYx5hPyDFf6Lz?usp=sharing